owncloud/ocis/extensions/app-registry/apps.md

 ### CS3org WOPI server app driver

 The CS3org WOPI server app driver is included in oCIS by default.
-It needs at least one WOPI compliant app (e.g. Collabora, OnlyOffice or Microsoft Online Online Server) or a CS3org WOPI bridge supported app (CodiMD or Etherpad) and the CS3org WOPI server.
+It needs at least one WOPI compliant app (e.g. Collabora, OnlyOffice or Microsoft Online Server) or a CS3org WOPI bridge supported app (CodiMD or Etherpad) and the CS3org WOPI server.

 Here is a closer look at the configuration of the actual app provider in a docker-compose example (see also [full example](https://github.com/owncloud/ocis/blob/master/deployments/examples/ocis_wopi/docker-compose.yml)):